jadvillanueva/kaggle-ai-agents-capstone/README.md

 ## Instructions for Setup

-We built a quick start script to make running this easy.
+I built a quick start script to make running this easy.

 ### Prerequisites
 Make sure you have the following installed: